cmeeren/Faqt/DOCUMENTATION.md

 * Multi-line strings literals will be concatenated.
 * Lines starting with `//` in multi-line string literals will be removed.
-* Subject names will be truncated if they are too long (currently 1000 characters, though that may change without notice), since it is then likely that a limitation or a bug is causing Faqt to use too large parts of the source code as the subject name.
+* Subject names will be truncated if they are too long (currently 1000 characters, though that may change without notice).
+This is because it is then likely that a limitation or a bug is causing Faqt to use too large parts of the source code as the subject name.
 * The subject name may be incorrect under the following conditions:
   * Assertion chains not starting on a new line or at the start of a lambda (`fun ... ->`)
   * Nested `Satisfy`, `AllSatisfy` or other higher-order assertions